PeterCookDev/TalksIveEnjoyed/Agile.md

 - [Alex Gaynor - The cobbler's children have no shoes, or building better tools for ourselves](https://www.youtube.com/watch?v=gRFHvavxnos) [29:51]

 ## Technical Writing

 - [Daniel D. Beck - Write the Readable README ](https://www.youtube.com/watch?v=2dAK42B7qtw) [22:49]

 - [Tracy Osborn - Writing So Your Words Are Read ](https://www.youtube.com/watch?v=8LiV759Bje0) [29:48]
 Takeaway: A lot of documentation is written at the level of the writer not the intended audience.
 Teach - don't tell.
 Add really short examples, get them to the success moment as early as possibly.

 - [Allison Moore - So You Need to Document an API? ](https://www.youtube.com/watch?v=KSXL-BDoGOw) [30:18]

 - [Birgitta Boeckeler - We're Agile, We Don't Do Documentation](https://www.youtube.com/watch?v=UvI3zlv5oUA) [26:03]
 Takeaway: Explains some of the reasons that documentation can be valuable, what to keep up to date and why its OK for not all documentation to be up to date.

 - [Martin Gontovnikas - How to Create Good Documentation](https://www.youtube.com/watch?v=lw9R2qMCdqk)  [34:31]

 - [Dan Allen - 7 Ways to Hack Your Brain to Write Fluently](https://www.youtube.com/watch?v=r6RXRi5pBXg)  [49:15]
+Takeaway: Write in plain text to tranlsate thoughts in purest form.
+Use questions to drive out sentences.
+Use a sentence per line - loses line breaks in markdown and is easier to diff.
+Draft in comments - todos, comments as you write etc. Visualise progress using the preview.
+Use source control to review changes.
+Read on a small screen away from your desk.

 - [A. Jesse Jiryu Davis - Write an Excellent Programming Blog](https://www.youtube.com/watch?v=eHXq-IzlGUE) [26:53]

 - [Michael Hartl - Learn Enough Tutorial Writing to Be Dangerous](https://www.youtube.com/watch?v=TpmoxsYeap0) [34:57]
 Takeaway: Process of successive refinement for writing tutorials.
 Use concrete examples.
 Asking yourself - What does the reader know at this point in the tutorial?